 Marketers today have so many more options than before.
-There are still the more traditional media of newspapers, magazines and TV, but added to that there is also the wide world of digital marketing that includes blogs, social media, videos and more.
+There are still the more traditional media of newspapers, magazines, and TV, but added to that there is also the wide world of digital marketing that includes blogs, social media, videos, and more.

 What do companies and marketers need to know about today’s marketing trends?
 Is it worth advertising on TV or in newspapers and magazines anymore?
-Or would it would better to spend money on digital media advertising?
+Or would it be better to spend money on digital media advertising?

 Marketing Statistics for Canadians